zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 `Missing clientId or clientSecret configuration.
 Cannot proceed with token validation.`

 **Explanation**
-`clientId` and/or `clientSecret` are not configured properly to correspond to the values set for the client application in the OIDC Identity Provider.
+The `clientId` and/or `clientSecret` are not configured properly to correspond to the values set for the client application in the OIDC Identity Provider.

 **Solution**
 Configure the `clientId` and/or `clientSecret` properly to contain the values set for the client application in the OIDC Identity Provider.